Teleport Blog - An Engineer’s Perspective on Onboarding - Oct 21, 2021

 The onboarding process has certainly improved generally with SSO in recent years, but this hasn’t necessarily trickled down to the engineer layer.
 The on-call routine has largely stayed the same: is everything working?
 Have I still got direct access to the critical servers, or have there been any firewall changes overnight that have cut me off?
 Are my key fobs working?
 Have I got access to those shared secret password vaults on the network?
 Etc, etc. All this equates to additional stress on engineers that can be avoided.

-Over time, I accepted the pains of provisioning and de-provisioning access for engineers as inevitable, until we discovered the concept of an access plane at my previous employer.
+Over time, I accepted the pains of provisioning and de-provisioning access for engineers as inevitable, until we discovered the concept of an access platform at my previous employer.

-The idea behind an access plane is access consolidation.
+The idea behind an access platform is access consolidation.
 Gartner uses the term “secure access service mesh” to describe this architectural approach:

 - Set up a single multi-protocol access proxy which provides access to all kinds of computing resources: SSH, RDP, Kubernetes, HTTP, etc.